hackclub/hackclub/workshops/personal_website/README.md

 Whenever you drop a new feature or fix, you'll have some changed lines in your code.

-Go to the "Git" tab, fill a "Commit message", and click "Commit Changes"
+Go to the "Git" tab, fill a "Commit message", and click "Commit"

 ![Git tab](https://cloud-a7ulcfg3e-hack-club-bot.vercel.app/0screenshot_update.png)